David-Worboys/QTPYGUI/README.md

 | cached_width   | int (-1)                                      | If -1, no cached image is stored , Otherwise the cached image will be stored at the specified width<br>Aspect ratio is always maintained | ✓            |
 | rotate_degrees | int (0)                                       | Rotates the image by the specified number of degrees<br>Must be int between +- 0 and 360                                                 | ✓            |

-A fully loaded Image declaration:
+<br>A fully loaded Image declaration:
 <br><br>**Note: Only "tag", "text", "callback", "height", "width" and "image" are usually needed**
-    <br>- For implementation reasons, txt_fontsize affects image size and I would
-    suggest setting to 10 or 12.
+  - For implementation reasons, txt_fontsize affects image size and I would suggest setting to 10 or 12.
-    <br>-txt_font overrides the other text font settings
+  - txt_font overrides the other text font settings

 ```
 qtg.Image(